QiuyiWu/Epileptic-Seizure-Recognition-Data/README.md

 The response variable is y in column 179, the Explanatory variables X1, X2, ..., X178
 y contains the category of the 178-dimensional input vector.
 Specifically y in {1, 2, 3, 4, 5}:
-5 - eyes open, means when they were recording the EEG signal of the brain the patient had their eyes open 4 - eyes closed, means when they were recording the EEG signal the patient had their eyes closed 3 - Yes they identify where the region of the tumor was in the brain and recording the EEG activity from the healthy brain area
+* 5 - eyes open, means when they were recording the EEG signal of the brain the patient had their eyes open
+* 4 - eyes closed, means when they were recording the EEG signal the patient had their eyes closed
+* 3 - they identify where the region of the tumor was in the brain and recording the EEG activity from the healthy brain area
-2 - They recorder the EEG from the area where the tumor was located 1 - Recording of seizure activity
+* 2 - They recorder the EEG from the area where the tumor was located
+* 1 - Recording of seizure activity

 All subjects falling in classes 2, 3, 4, and 5 are subjects who did not have epileptic seizure.
 Only subjects in class 1 have epileptic seizure.
 Our motivation for creating this version of the data was to simplify access to the data via the creation of a .csv version of it.
 Although there are 5 classes most authors have done binary classification, namely class 1 (Epileptic seizure) against the rest.